Domestic Assault and Domestic Violence

 Terroristic Threats is defined in 18 Penn.
 Cons.
 Stat. § 2706.
 It involves the accused communicating a direct or indirect threat to commit an act of violence to terrorize a person, cause an evacuation or otherwise cause public inconvenience.
 Terroristic threats is a first degree misdemeanor unless it causes a severe public disruption, at which point it becomes a third degree felony.

-Protection from Abuse Orders in West Chester
+Protection from Abuse Orders in Lancaster County PA

 Any allegations of domestic violence may result in a Protection from Abuse Order, or PFA.
 A PFA Order is designed to keep the accused from being anywhere near the victim.